mwpb/gitnpyscreen/README.md

-# Git Screen
+# Repo-screen

 A curses front-end to git.
-Designed for use with multiple repositories.
+Designed to see status of multiple repositories at a glance.

 Release 0.2.0.
 Can now merge but no conflict resolution.